Skip to content

 These prerequisite courses count toward your degree once you’re admitted; they are not additional courses.
 They are investments in your studies and help ensure success in the program.

-- Before registering, you’ll need to pass our online test of critical reading and writing skills or earn a B or higher in EXPO 42c Writing in the Sciences or EXPO 42b Writing in the Social Sciences.
+• Before registering in ENVR 101 you need to pass our online test of critical reading and writing skills or earn a B or higher in EXPO 42b Writing in the Social Sciences (counts as an elective).

 Applying to the Degree Program